 What is STD mean?

-You can get a STD from vaginal, anal, or oral sex.
-You can also be infected with trichomoniasis through contact with damp or moist objects such as towels, wet clothing, or toilet seats, although it is more commonly spread by sexual contact.
-You are at high risk if: You have more than one sex partner.
+You can STD through vaginal, anal or the oral sex.
+An individual can also turn out to be infected with trichomoniasis, and through the contact with the damp or the moist objects like the towels, wet clothing, toilet seats etc, although it is yet believed to spread through sexual contact.
+In STD you are generally believed to be at a higher risk if you turn out to have sex with more than one partner.

 - Sores or bumps on the genitals or in the oral or rectal area.

 Who is at risk of sexually transmitted diseases?

 Studies have shown that half of the sexually active young adults turn out to acquire one of the STI by the age of 25.
 And it is the STI that is one of the most commonly found diseases in America.
 Though this is one of the most common diseases found among teens and adults, the ones who are sexually active are at a major risk.
 The risk is raised when you have sex with multiple partners.
 Some of the sexually transmitted diseases include LGV and syphilis and is generally increased among men who have sex with other men.

 Can Virgins get affected by STD?

 Most of the above-mentioned STD diseases can spread through any type of sexual activity.
 This also includes skin-to-skin contact and oral sex as well.
 In short, people who have not had any sexual activity can still get affected at ease.